 OLD POLONIA AND WICKER PARK FOOD TOUR DETAILS

 Wicker Park has been studied by sociologists around the world for its rapid transformation in the ’80s and ’90s.
-Wicker Park had been home to gang bangers, drug addicts and prostitutes.
+Wicker Park was then a gritty neighborhood, home to gang bangers, drug addicts and prostitutes.
 Instead today it is often ranked in lists of “Coolest Neighborhoods” in America.
-Now neighboring Ukrainian Village and Noble Square have been moving in the same direction, too.
+Now neighboring Ukrainian Village and Noble Square are moving in the same direction, too.

 Unlike other Chicago food tours that give you quantity over quality, we have three food stops on our Wicker Park food tour at authentic neighborhood establishments that help tell the story of these neighborhoods.
 We sample home-style Polish food in a restaurant that feels just like going to visit your Polish grandmother.
 Over Mexican chile rellenos, we consider Mexican immigration to Chicago and Ashland Avenue’s “taco row.”
 We’ll also consume an example the neighborhood’s new, hip vibe with a gourmet doughnut from Stan’s Donuts.
 The Chicago Detours kind of neighborhood food tour means that beyond just eating, we are going to really learn and make a connection, with each other and with Chicago’s neighborhoods and history.